-General Practice Nursing (GPN) is a key part of delivering safe and high quality care in a community setting.
+General Practice Nursing (GPN) is a key part of delivering safe, person centred and high quality care in a Primary Care setting.

 Nursing in general practice is challenging, dynamic and rewarding.
-Many of these nurses work autonomously therefore having easy access to a network of experienced nurses for educational advice and support is very important.
+Many of these nurses work autonomously and in isolation.
+Therefore having easy access to a network of experienced nurses for educational advice and support is very important.